Looking for the perfect blackjack table in a casino but don’t know how to choose?

 - Discard box – a clear plastic open-side container where the recently played cards are stashed.

-- Chip trays – You might not have the millions needed to fill one up, but it’s a convenient way to manage the casino chips.
+- Chip trays – You might not have the fortune needed to fill one up, but it’s a convenient way to manage the casino chips.

 - Felt – These days, suited speed cloths are all the rage at gaming tables.
 Choose the correct table layout, your favourite colour and suit pattern, and watch those cards glide across the table.